limkokyew/tiny-applets/README.md

 # Tiny applets
 A personal collection of small applets and / or command line tools that do not warrant their own repository.
+There is no particular topic these applets focus on - some of them are neat tools to help with organization and some are command line games and so on.

 I implemented these primarily with Python and JavaScript using as few libraries as possible, but I occasionally made use of other programming languages and / or technologies as well.
 Refer to the ``README`` of each individual applet for more information.

 ## Usage